ARM-software/ethos-n-driver-stack/README.md

 The Ethos-N NPU supports the following power management features to allow efficient power usage:
 * Suspend: Once the suspend command has been given, the NPU is brought to a low power state and the NPU's state is kept in RAM.
 This feature is sometimes referred to as 'suspend to RAM'.
+* Hibernate: Once the hibernate command is given, the NPU is brought to a low power state and the NPU's state is saved to disk.
+This feature is sometimes referred to as 'suspend to disk'.
 * Sleep: This is a runtime power management feature that dynamically puts the NPU in a low-power state when it is not being used; the rest of the system still functions normally.

 The Ethos-N NPU kernel module implements the Linux Power Management (PM) callbacks.
 This gives the flexibility to the system integrator to integrate the Ethos-N NPU in any power domain.

+There are some restrictions on using the power management features which are highlighted in the 'Limitations' section below.

 ## Firmware Binary